 One forestry products manufacturer turned to Zerto to update its data recovery and replication strategy.
 Continue Reading

-Key terms for backup and virtual recovery
+Backup and virtual recovery terms

 Further your knowledge of VMware backup and virtual recovery terms with this comprehensive glossary.